aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/examine-presentation/_index.md

 Before working on a presentation, you may want to find out what format (PPT, PPTX, ODP, and others) the presentation is in at the moment.

 You can check a presentation's format without loading the presentation.
-See this Javascript code:
+See this JavaScript code:

 ```javascript
 var info = aspose.slides.PresentationFactory.getInstance().getPresentationInfo("pres.pptx");